aceofspades0231/Tetracrop/README.md

 	- Left/Right Arrow Keys: Move the falling block horizontally.
 	- Down Arrow Key: Accelerate the block's descent.
 	- Up Arrow Key: Rotate the falling block.
-3. **Scoring:** Earn points by clearing lines and achieving high scores.
+3. **Scoring:**
+	- **Line Clear:** Earn points for each line cleared.
+	- **Vegetable Explosions:** Create powerful explosions by connecting 12 blocks of popular vegetables like Carrots, Potatoes, and more, adding an exciting scoring mechanic.

 **Getting Started**